jorgEVOplasmids/MDR_ISs/README.md

 ### Distribution of KO-AMR genes by plasmid-borne ISs

 To analyze the distribution of KOs in AMR related genes by plasmid-encoded ISs, we analyzed the genomes available at the [BV-BRC](https://www.bv-brc.org/).
 To retrieve these, we downloaded the complete metadata of the genomes available from the specific [database section](https://www.bv-brc.org/view/Bacteria/2#view_tab=genomes), filtering by genome completeness (*complete genomes*), and quality (*good*).
-We did so through FTP, and then built the plasmid, IS and AMR determinants local ABRicate databases using the commands specified in **ABRICATEBUILDDB**, and looped over the genomes to detect IS and partial or complete AMR determinants [BVBRC_parsing.sh](https://github.com/jorgEVOplasmids/MDR_ISs/blob/main/Databases_analysis/AMR_determinant_distribution/BVBRC_parsing.sh).
+We did so through FTP, and then built the plasmid, IS and AMR determinants local ABRicate databases (using the command *abricate --setupdb*).
+Then, we looped over the genomes to detect IS and partial or complete AMR determinants using the code specified in [BVBRC_parsing.sh](https://github.com/jorgEVOplasmids/MDR_ISs/blob/main/Databases_analysis/AMR_determinant_distribution/BVBRC_parsing.sh).

 Then, we merged the information from the ABRicate results and identified those IS disrupting AMR genes using the R script **DBSCRIPT1**.
 The statistical analyses and representation of the BV-BRC analyses plots are summarized in **DBSCRIPT2**.